JuliaRobotics/Caesar.jl/docs/src/examples/adding_variables_factors.md

 * [NEW] `AbstractManifoldMinimize` uses [Manopt.jl](https://github.com/JuliaManifolds/Manopt.jl).

 How do you decide which to use?
-* If you are creating factors for world-frame information that will be tied to a single variable, inherit from `<:AbstractPrior`
+* If you are creating factors for world-frame information that will be tied to a single variable, inherit from `<:AbstractPriorObservation`
   * GPS coordinates should be priors
 * If you are creating factors for local-frame relationships between variables, inherit from IIF.AbstractRelativeMinimize
   * Odometry and bearing deltas should be introduced as pairwise factors and should be local frame